In the first article of this series on the role of women in both the church and the home, I started by setting out the three major views on the issue:

 - Traditional – Also might be identified as patriarchal.
 Proponents of this view have somewhat tended to regard men as superior to women, both within the church and outside the church.

-- Egalitarian – Advocates of this view do not believe men and women are identical in all matters, for there are definitely some differences between the two sexes.
-But they believe that both sexes are capable of equal standing in both the home and the church.
+- Egalitarian – Advocates of this view do not believe men and women are identical in all matters, for there are definitely some differences between the two.
+But they believe that both are capable of equal standing in both the home and the church.

 I, then, posted a brief article with some introductory resources to both complementarianism and egalitarianism.
-I left out the more traditional-patriarchal view, as this view is not widely held any longer.
+I left out the more traditional-patriarchal view, as this view is not widely held.